 Technology Can Give You the Edge on Engaging Patients

-Why an EHR System, Patient Portal, Patient Kiosk and Telehealth Should be Part of the Equation
+Why an EHR System, Patient Portal and Patient Kiosk Should be Part of the Equation

 Using the right technology can help increase patient engagement and even boost provider rankings in our world of value-based care.
 Sounds intuitive and straightforward, so why is it still a struggle for so many providers?

 Turns out there are important nuances.
 Increased patient participation in their own healthcare increases the likelihood for improved outcomes.
 Yet, engaging patients in a meaningful way requires making interactions with patients a simple streamlined and satisfying experience.
 In an ideal world of limitless resources and time, clinicians would naturally excel at engagement – focusing on patients is one of the reasons many providers chose medicine in the first place.